Back to Blog

 Conclusion

 You should change your password every 3-6 months to protect your Google Account.
-Make sure to create a strong password that includes a mix of special symbols, numbers, and uppercase/lowercase letters.
+Each time, create a strong password that includes a mix of special symbols, numbers, and uppercase/lowercase letters.

 Share article